cdapio/coopr/docs/docs/source/rest/plugins.rst

 .. include:: /rest/rest-links.rst

-Using the Loom admin REST API, you can upload and manage plugin resources.
+Using the admin REST API, you can upload and manage plugin resources.
 Each tenant admin can upload resources that plugins can use, such as chef cookbooks or shell scripts.
 There are two types of plugins: automator and provider.
 Automator plugins are responsible for performing service operations, such as installing or